-Mission: Trinity's mission is to challenge students to discover their paths, and strengthen their character within a dynamnic community.
+Mission: Trinity's mission is to challenge students to discover their paths, and strengthen their character within a dynamic community.

 Tagline: Trinity's tagline, "Discover Your Path," encapsulates the school's mission.

-Trinity is located south of the James River off the 10600 block of Cherokee Road.
-The 35 acre campus includes 32 classrooms, a 15,000 volume library, six science labs, two permanent and two mobile computer labs, student commons, art and ceramics studio, dark room, digital music production studio, band room, multi-media lab and the Headmaster’s residence.
+Campus and Facilities: Trinity is located south of the James River off the 10600 block of Cherokee Road.
+The 39-acre campus includes 32 classrooms, six science labs, a central student commons, a fully equipped athletic center, a state-of-the-art fine arts space and the Head of School’s residence.

-The recently completed 45,000-square-foot Estes Athletic Center features two gyms, a strength and fitness center, multiple locker rooms and team meeting rooms, and alumni rooms for meetings and social events.
-Aycock Stadium, also a new addition to the campus, features a new synthetic track and scoreboard.
+The 50,000-square-foot Estes Athletic Center features two gyms, a strength and fitness center, multiple locker rooms and team meeting rooms, school store, concession stand and alumni rooms for meetings and social events.
+Aycock Stadium features a new synthetic track and scoreboard.

 Trinity’s tennis teams compete at Southampton Recreation Association.
-The swim teams compete at the Greater Richmond Aquatic Partnership’s Natatorium.
-The home course of the golf team is Salisbury Country Club.
+The swim teams compete at the Greater Richmond Aquatic Partnership’s pool.
+The home course for the golf team is Salisbury Country Club.

 International Baccalaureate (IB) Diploma Program: In 1994 Trinity became the first school in the Richmond metropolitan area authorized to offer the IB Program, a course of study designed for highly motivated students.
 The program academically prepares students for the rigors of college, and can also give students an advantage in the college admission process.